Low Income Kids – Abraham’s Story

 “Thank you for the pencils and paper and backpack.
 I really like the shirt too!
 I don’t like it when I don’t have my stuff for school, I feel so dumb.
 Your pack makes me feel better.
 Thank you!”

-Eastside partners with these schools to help provide their students with the tools and nutrition they need to be prepared to learn and grow up as strong individuals.
-To get involved in serving children like Abraham in various capacities, visit eastside.com/localserve.
+Eastside Christian Church partners with schools in the community to help provide their students with the tools and nutrition they need to be prepared to learn and grow up as strong individuals.
+To get involved and unleash compassion in the community with children like Abraham, visit eastside.com/local.